olets/zsh-abbr/README.md

 abbr (--git-populate | -i)
 ```

 Add abbreviations for every alias available in the current session.

-Use the **--session** scope to create session abbreviations.
-Otherwise, or if the **--user** scope is used, the abbreviations will be user.
+Use the **--session** flag to create session abbreviations.
+Otherwise, or if the **--user** flag is used, the abbreviations will be cross-session.

 This command is useful for migrating from aliases to abbreviations.